Health and Safety Consultants & Accreditation Experts

 Next, we have the health and safety file.
 This is where the health and safety file’s format should be documented in order to ensure people know how to access the information.

 Finally, we have significant design and construction hazards.
-This section is needed in the event of changes to the design or significant risks.
+This section is needed in the event of changes to the design or significant health risks.
 This section should be used to outline suggested work methods and control measures.

 Who is Responsible For Creating The CPP?